Mental disorders: various disorders of the human psyche. Types of mental disorders

 (+38 044) 206-20-00

-Are you mentally disturbed?
-You need to be very careful about your overall health.
-People don't pay enough attention disease symptoms and do not realize that these diseases can be life-threatening.
+Are you mentally impaired?
+It is necessary to take a very careful approach to your overall health.
+People don't pay enough attention symptoms of diseases and do not realize that these diseases can be life-threatening.
 There are many diseases that at first do not manifest themselves in our body, but in the end it turns out that, unfortunately, it is too late to treat them.
-Each disease has its own specific signs, characteristic external manifestations - the so-called disease symptoms.
+Each disease has its own specific symptoms, characteristic external manifestations- the so-called symptoms of the disease.
 Identifying symptoms is the first step in diagnosing diseases in general.
-To do this, you just need to several times a year be examined by a doctor not only to prevent a terrible disease, but also to maintain a healthy spirit in the body and the body as a whole.
+To do this, you just need to do it several times a year. be examined by a doctor to not only prevent terrible disease, but also support healthy mind in the body and the organism as a whole.

 If you want to ask a doctor a question, use the online consultation section, perhaps you will find answers to your questions there and read self care tips.
 If you are interested in reviews about clinics and doctors, try to find the information you need on.
-Also register on the medical portal Eurolaboratory to be constantly up to date with the latest news and information updates on the site, which will be automatically sent to you by mail.
+Also register on medical portal Eurolab to keep abreast of the latest news and information updates on the site, which will be automatically sent to you by email.

-The symptom map is for educational purposes only.
-Do not self-medicate; For all questions regarding the definition of the disease and how to treat it, contact your doctor.
-EUROLAB is not responsible for the consequences caused by the use of the information posted on the portal.
+The symptom chart is for educational purposes only.
+Do not self-medicate; For all questions regarding the definition of the disease and methods of its treatment, consult your doctor.
+EUROLAB is not responsible for the consequences caused by the use of information posted on the portal.

-If you are interested in any other symptoms of diseases and types of disorders or you have any other questions and suggestions - write to us, we will definitely try to help you.
+If you are interested in any other symptoms of diseases and types of disorders, or you have any other questions or suggestions, write to us, we will definitely try to help you.

-Neuropsychiatric disorders are human conditions in which consciousness changes and acquires the character of destructive behavior.
+Neuropsychiatric disorders- these are human states in which consciousness changes and acquires the character of destructive behavior.

-This term is somewhat controversial and is interpreted differently by lawyers, psychiatrists and psychologists.
+This term is controversial in some ways and is interpreted differently by lawyers, psychiatrists and psychologists.

 According to the ICD, a mental disorder is not the same as mental illness or mental illness.
-This term generally characterizes various types of failures of the human psyche.
+This term generally characterizes various types of failures human psyche.

-From the position of psychiatry, it is not possible to determine the biological, medical and social symptoms of a mental disorder in all cases.
-Only sometimes the basis of this violation can be a physiological violation in the work of the body.
-Hence, the ICD-10 uses the term "mental disorder" rather than "mental illness".
+From the perspective of psychiatry, it is not possible to identify biological, medical and social symptoms of mental disorders in all cases.
+Only sometimes this disorder may be based on a physiological disorder in the functioning of the body.
+Hence, ICD-10 uses the term “mental disorder” rather than “mental illness.”

-All failures in the human psyche are caused by improper functioning of the brain, which can happen for two reasons:
+All disruptions in the human psyche are caused by malfunction brain, which can happen for two reasons:

 However, science has not yet fully figured out why mental disorders occur.
-Although these diseases affect almost twenty-five percent of the inhabitants of the Earth.
+Although these diseases affect almost twenty-five percent of the world's inhabitants.

-The main reasons for the development of mental disorders include biological and psychological environmental factors.
-Mental disorders are often passed on from parents to children, so that members of the same family are often similar to each other.
-Psychological factors are a combination of genes and environment.
+The main reasons for the development of mental disorders include biological and psychological factors. environment.
+Mental disorders are often passed from parents to children, making members of the same family often similar to each other.
+Psychological factors is a combination of genes and environment.

-Provoking factors are also some diseases.
-This is an increased level of sugar in the blood, infections, sclerosis of cerebral vessels, circulatory disorders in the brain.
+Some diseases are also provoking factors.
+This increased level blood sugar, infections, sclerosis cerebral vessels, circulatory disorders in the brain.

-A great danger is alcoholism and, which negatively affect the central nervous system and completely change the character of a person.
+A great danger is posed by alcoholism and alcoholism, which negatively affect the central nervous system and completely change a person’s character.

-Autumn dull weather or failures in personal life can cause mental breakdowns in any person, so during this period it is worth resorting to the help of vitamin complexes that have a beneficial effect on the nervous system and on the whole body as a whole.
+Autumn dull weather or bad luck personal life can cause mental disturbances in any person, so during this period it is worth resorting to help vitamin complexes, which have a beneficial effect on the nervous system and the entire body as a whole.

 Classification

-WHO, for the convenience of psychiatrists, has developed a system in which mental disorders are differentiated by cause and symptoms.
+For the convenience of psychiatrists, WHO has developed a system in which mental disorders are differentiated by cause and symptoms.

-• Mental disorders due to alcohol or drug use
+• Mental disturbances as a result of alcohol or drug use

-Conditions that occur when taking non-drugs (sedatives, barbiturates, hallucinogens, some chemical compounds).
+Conditions that occur when taking drugs that are not related to drugs (sedatives, barbiturates, hallucinogens, some chemical compounds).

 Symptoms of mental disorders

-1. Sensopathy - abnormal nerve and tactile sensitivity:
+1. Sensopathy - abnormal nervous and tactile sensitivity:

 • (reduced sensitivity to normal stimuli);

-• senestopathy (sensations of pressure, burning, scratching in various parts of the body);
+• senestopathy (feelings of pressure, burning, scratching in various areas organism);

 1. Hallucinations:

-• true (the patient sees the object "outside himself");
+• true (the patient sees an object “outside himself”);

-• false (the patient sees the object "inside himself");
+• false (the patient sees the object “within himself”);

-• (the patient perceives the real object with distortions);
+• (the patient perceives a real object with distortions);

-• metamorphopsia (change in the perception of the size of one's body).
+• metamorphopsia (change in perception of the size of your body).

-The process of thinking can change: become fast and incoherent, or, conversely, slowed down.
+The thinking process may change: become fast and incoherent or, conversely, slow.

 Sometimes it seems that a loved one has gone crazy.

-Or starts to go.
-How to determine that "the roof has gone" and it didn't seem to you?
+Or it starts to go away.
+How to determine that “the roof has gone crazy” and it’s not your imagination?

 In this article, you will learn about the 10 main symptoms of mental disorders.

-There is a joke among the people: "There are no mentally healthy people, there are underexamined."
-This means that individual signs of mental disorders can be found in the behavior of any person, and the main thing is not to fall into a manic search for the corresponding symptoms in others.
+There is a joke among people: “There are no mentally healthy people, there are underexamined ones.”
+This means that individual signs Mental disorders can be found in the behavior of any person, and the main thing is not to fall into a manic search for corresponding symptoms in others.

-And it's not even that a person can become a danger to society or himself.
-Some mental disorders occur as a result of organic damage to the brain, which requires immediate treatment.
+And the point is not even that a person can become dangerous to society or himself.
+Some mental disorders arise as a consequence organic damage brain, which requires immediate treatment.
 Delay can cost a person not only mental health, but also life.

-Some symptoms, on the contrary, are sometimes regarded by others as manifestations of bad character, promiscuity or laziness, while in fact they are manifestations of the disease.
+Some symptoms, on the contrary, are sometimes regarded by others as manifestations of bad character, promiscuity or laziness, when in fact they are manifestations of illness.

 In particular, depression is not considered by many to be a disease requiring serious treatment.
-"Pull yourself together!
+“Pull yourself together!
 Stop whining!
-You're weak, you should be ashamed!
-Stop delving into yourself and everything will pass!” - this is how relatives and friends exhort the patient.
-And he needs the help of a specialist and long-term treatment, otherwise he will not get out.
+You are a weakling, you should be ashamed!
+Stop digging into yourself and everything will pass!” - this is how relatives and friends exhort the patient.
+But he needs the help of a specialist and long-term treatment, otherwise he won’t get out.

-The onset of senile dementia or early symptoms of Alzheimer's disease can also be mistaken for age-related decline in intelligence or a bad temper, but in fact it's time to start looking for a nurse to look after the sick.
+Offensive senile dementia or early symptoms Alzheimer's disease can also be mistaken for age-related decline intelligence or bad character, but in fact it’s time to start looking for a nurse to look after the patient.

-How to determine whether it is worth worrying about a relative, colleague, friend?
+How can you determine whether you should worry about a relative, colleague, or friend?

 Signs of a mental disorder

-This condition can accompany any mental disorder and many of the somatic diseases.
-Asthenia is expressed in weakness, low efficiency, mood swings, hypersensitivity.
-A person easily begins to cry, instantly irritated and loses self-control.
-Often, asthenia is accompanied by sleep disturbances.
+This condition can accompany any mental disorder and many somatic diseases.
+Asthenia is expressed in weakness, low performance, mood swings, hypersensitivity.
+A person begins to cry easily, becomes instantly irritated and loses self-control.
+Asthenia is often accompanied by sleep disturbances.

-A wide range of obsessions includes many manifestations: from constant doubts, fears that a person is not able to cope with, to an irresistible desire for cleanliness or certain actions.
+IN wide range Obsessions include many manifestations: from constant doubts, fears that a person is not able to cope with, to an irresistible desire for cleanliness or performing certain actions.

-Under the power of an obsessive state, a person can return home several times to check whether he turned off the iron, gas, water, whether he closed the door with a key.
-An obsessive fear of an accident may force the patient to perform some rituals that, according to the sufferer, can avert trouble.
-If you notice that your friend or relative washes his hands for hours, has become overly squeamish and is always afraid of getting infected with something - this is also an obsession.
-The desire not to step on cracks in the pavement, tile joints, avoidance of certain types of transport or people in clothes of a certain color or type is also an obsessive state.
+Under the power of an obsessive state, a person may return home several times to check whether he has turned off the iron, gas, water, or whether he has locked the door.
+Obsessive fear an accident may force the patient to perform certain rituals, which, according to the sufferer, can ward off trouble.
+If you notice that your friend or relative washes their hands for hours, has become overly squeamish and is always afraid of getting infected with something, this is also an obsession.
+The desire not to step on cracks in the asphalt, tile joints, avoidance certain types transport or people wearing clothes of a certain color or type is also an obsessive state.

 Mood changes

-Longing, depression, the desire for self-accusation, talk about one's own worthlessness or sinfulness, about death can also be symptoms of the disease.
-Pay attention to other manifestations of inadequacy:
+Melancholy, depression, a desire for self-recrimination, talk about one’s own worthlessness or sinfulness, and about death can also be symptoms of the disease.
+You should also pay attention to other manifestations of inadequacy:

 • Unnatural frivolity, carelessness.

-• Folly, not characteristic of age and character.
+• Foolishness, not typical of age and character.

-• Euphoric state, optimism, which has no basis.
+• A euphoric state, optimism that has no basis.

-• Fussiness, talkativeness, inability to concentrate, confused thinking.
+• Fussiness, talkativeness, inability to concentrate, chaotic thinking.

-• Strengthening of sexuality, extinction of natural modesty, inability to restrain sexual desires.
+• Increased sexuality, extinction of natural shyness, inability to restrain sexual desires.

 You have cause for concern if your loved one begins to complain about the appearance of unusual sensations in the body.
-They can be extremely unpleasant or just annoying.
-These are sensations of squeezing, burning, stirring “something inside”, “rustling in the head”.
-Sometimes such sensations can be the result of very real somatic diseases, but often senestopathies indicate the presence of a hypochondriacal syndrome.
+They can be extremely unpleasant or downright annoying.
+These are sensations of squeezing, burning, moving “something inside”, “rustling in the head”.
+Sometimes such sensations can be a consequence of very real somatic diseases, but often senestopathies indicate the presence of hypochondriacal syndrome.

 Hypochondria

-It is expressed in a manic concern about the state of one's own health.
-Examinations and test results may indicate the absence of diseases, but the patient does not believe and requires more and more examinations and serious treatment.
-A person speaks almost exclusively about his well-being, does not get out of clinics and demands to be treated like a patient.
+Expressed in manic preoccupation with the state of one’s own health.
+Examinations and test results may indicate the absence of diseases, but the patient does not believe it and requires more and more examinations and serious treatment.
+A person talks almost exclusively about his well-being, does not leave clinics and demands to be treated as a patient.
 Hypochondria often goes hand in hand with depression.

 Illusions

-Do not confuse illusions and hallucinations.
-Illusions make a person perceive real objects and phenomena in a distorted form, while with hallucinations a person feels something that does not really exist.
+There is no need to confuse illusions and hallucinations.
+Illusions force a person to perceive real objects and phenomena in a distorted form, while with hallucinations a person perceives something that does not really exist.

 Examples of illusions:

-• the pattern on the wallpaper seems to be a plexus of snakes or worms;
+• the pattern on the wallpaper seems to be a tangle of snakes or worms;

-• the dimensions of objects are perceived in a distorted form;
+• the size of objects is perceived in a distorted form;

-• the sound of raindrops on the windowsill seems to be the cautious steps of someone terrible;
+• the patter of raindrops on the windowsill seems like the careful steps of someone scary;

-• the shadows of the trees turn into terrible creatures crawling up with frightening intentions, etc.
+• the shadows of the trees turn into terrible creatures creeping up with frightening intentions, etc.

 If outsiders may not be aware of the presence of illusions, then the susceptibility to hallucinations may manifest itself more noticeably.

-Hallucinations can affect all the senses, that is, they can be visual and auditory, tactile and gustatory, olfactory and general, and also be combined in any combination.
+Hallucinations can affect all senses, that is, be visual and auditory, tactile and gustatory, olfactory and general, and also be combined in any combination.
 To the patient, everything he sees, hears and feels seems completely real.
-He may not believe that others do not feel, hear, or see all this.
-He can perceive their bewilderment as a conspiracy, deceit, mockery, and get annoyed at the fact that they do not understand him.
+He may not believe that those around him do not feel, hear, or see all this.
+He may perceive their bewilderment as a conspiracy, deception, mockery, and become annoyed that he is not understood.

-With auditory hallucinations, a person hears all sorts of noise, snippets of words, or coherent phrases.
-"Voices" can give commands or comment on every action of the patient, laugh at him or discuss his thoughts.
+With auditory hallucinations, a person hears various kinds of noise, fragments of words or coherent phrases.
+“Voices” can give commands or comment on the patient’s every action, laugh at him or discuss his thoughts.

-Taste and olfactory hallucinations often cause a sensation of an unpleasant quality: a disgusting taste or smell.
+Flavoring and olfactory hallucinations often cause a feeling unpleasant properties: disgusting taste or smell.

-With tactile hallucinations, it seems to the patient that someone is biting, touching, strangling him, that insects are crawling over him, that certain creatures are being introduced into his body and moving there or eating the body from the inside.
+With tactile hallucinations, the patient thinks that someone is biting, touching, strangling him, that insects are crawling on him, that some creatures are inserting themselves into his body and moving there or eating the body from the inside.

-Outwardly, susceptibility to hallucinations is expressed in conversations with an invisible interlocutor, sudden laughter or constant intense listening to something.
-The patient may shake something off himself all the time, scream, examine himself with a preoccupied look, or ask others if they see something on his body or in the surrounding space.
+Externally, susceptibility to hallucinations is expressed in conversations with an invisible interlocutor, sudden laughter or constant intense listening to something.
+The patient may constantly shake something off himself, scream, look around himself with a worried look, or ask others if they see something on his body or in the surrounding area.

 Rave

-Delusional states often accompany psychoses.
-Delusions are based on erroneous judgments, and the patient stubbornly maintains his false conviction, even if there are obvious contradictions with reality.
-Crazy ideas acquire supervalue, significance that determines all behavior.
+Delusional states often accompany psychosis.
+Delusion is based on erroneous judgments, and the patient stubbornly maintains his false belief, even if there are obvious contradictions with reality.
+Delusional ideas acquire super-value, significance that determines all behavior.

-Delusional disorders can be expressed in an erotic form, or in a belief in one's great mission, in descent from a noble family or aliens.
-It may seem to the patient that someone is trying to kill or poison him, rob him or kidnap him.
-Sometimes the development of a delusional state is preceded by a feeling of unreality of the surrounding world or one's own personality.
+Delusional disorders can be expressed in erotic form, or in conviction of one's great mission, in descent from a noble family or aliens.
+The patient may feel that someone is trying to kill or poison him, rob or kidnap him.
+Sometimes the development of a delusional state is preceded by a feeling of unreality of the surrounding world or one’s own personality.

-Yes, any collector can be suspect.
-Especially in those cases when collecting becomes an obsession, subjugates the whole life of a person.
-This may be expressed in the desire to drag things found in garbage dumps into the house, accumulate food without paying attention to expiration dates, or pick up stray animals in numbers that exceed the ability to provide them with normal care and proper maintenance.
+Yes, any collector can be under suspicion.
+Especially in cases where collecting becomes obsession, subjugates a person’s entire life.
+This can be expressed in the desire to drag things found in garbage dumps into the house, accumulate food without paying attention to expiration dates, or pick up stray animals in quantities that exceed the ability to provide them with normal care and proper maintenance.

-The desire to give away all your property, immoderate squandering can also be regarded as a suspicious symptom.
-Especially in the case when a person was not previously distinguished by generosity or altruism.
+The desire to give away all your property and excessive spending can also be regarded as a suspicious symptom.
+Especially in the case when a person has not previously been distinguished by generosity or altruism.

-There are people who are unsociable and unsociable due to their nature.
-This is normal and should not raise suspicions of schizophrenia and other mental disorders.
-But if a born merry fellow, the soul of the company, a family man and a good friend suddenly begins to destroy social ties, becomes unsociable, shows coldness towards those who were dear to him until recently, this is a reason to worry about his mental health.
+There are people who are unsociable and unsociable due to their character.
+This is normal and should not raise suspicions of schizophrenia or other mental disorders.
+But if a born cheerful person, the life of the party, a family man and good friend suddenly starts to destroy social connections, becomes unsociable, shows coldness towards those who were recently dear to him - this is a reason to worry about his mental health.

-A person becomes sloppy, ceases to take care of himself, in society he can begin to behave shockingly - to commit acts that are considered indecent and unacceptable.
+A person becomes sloppy, stops taking care of himself, and in society can begin to behave shockingly - commit acts that are considered indecent and unacceptable.

 What to do?

-It is very difficult to make the right decision in the case when there are suspicions of a mental disorder in someone close.
-Perhaps a person is just having a difficult period in his life, and his behavior has changed for this reason.
+Very hard to accept the right decision in the event that there are suspicions of a mental disorder in someone close to you.
+Perhaps the person is simply going through a difficult period in his life, and that is why his behavior has changed.
 Things will get better - and everything will return to normal.

-But it may turn out that the symptoms you noticed are a manifestation of a serious disease that needs to be treated.
-In particular, oncological diseases of the brain in most cases lead to one or another mental disorder.
+But it may turn out that the symptoms you notice are a manifestation of a serious illness that needs to be treated.
+In particular, oncological diseases brain in most cases lead to one or another mental disorders.
 Delay in starting treatment can be fatal in this case.

-Other diseases need to be treated in time, but the patient himself may not notice the changes taking place with him, and only relatives will be able to influence the state of affairs.
+Other diseases also need to be treated in a timely manner, but the patient himself may not notice the changes happening to him, and only those close to him will be able to influence the state of affairs.

-However, there is another option: the tendency to see in everyone around you potential patients of a psychiatric clinic can also turn out to be a mental disorder.
-Before calling psychiatric emergency for a neighbor or relative, try to analyze your own condition.
-Suddenly you have to start with yourself?
+However, there is another option: the tendency to see everyone around as potential patients of a psychiatric clinic may also turn out to be a mental disorder.
+Before calling an ambulance psychiatric care for a neighbor or relative, try to analyze your own condition.
+What if you have to start with yourself?
 Remember the joke about the under-examined?

-Panic attacks are attacks of intense fear that occur in the absence of real danger and ...
+Panic attacks are seizures strong fear that arise in the absence of real danger and...

 • Principles and methods of treatment...
-The treatment of schizophrenia is a long and multi-stage process, since its main goal ...
+Treatment of schizophrenia is a long and multi-stage process, since its main goal...

 • Mental disorders...
-The whole life of the fair sex is conditionally divided into so-called specific periods, ...
+The entire life of the fair sex is conventionally divided into so-called specific periods...

 • Social phobia.
-What it is?
-Social phobia (also known as social anxiety disorder) is a mental disorder that manifests...
+What is it?
+Social phobia (also social anxiety disorder) is a mental disorder that manifests itself...

-• Stopping treatment should be started before the development of a complete clinical picture, already with the appearance of precursors of psychosis, since in this case it will be shorter and more effective, and in addition, the severity of personality changes against the background of negative symptoms will also be minimal, which will allow a person to work or engage in any household chores.
-Hospitalization in a hospital is necessary only for the period of relief of an attack, all other stages of therapy can be performed on an outpatient basis, that is, at home.
-However, if it was possible to achieve a long-term remission, then once a year a person should still be hospitalized in a hospital for examination and correction of maintenance anti-relapse therapy.
+• Curative treatment should begin before the development of complete clinical picture, already when the harbingers of psychosis appear, since in this case it will be shorter and more effective, and in addition, the severity of personality changes against the background of negative symptoms will also be minimal, which will allow the person to work or do any household chores.
+Hospitalization in a hospital is necessary only for the period of relief of the attack; all other stages of therapy can be carried out on an outpatient basis, that is, at home.
+However, if it is possible to achieve long-term remission, then once a year the person should still be hospitalized in a hospital for examination and correction of maintenance anti-relapse therapy.

-After an attack of schizophrenia, treatment lasts at least a year, since it will take 4 to 10 weeks to completely stop psychosis, another 6 months to stabilize the achieved effect, and 5 to 8 months to form a stable remission.
-Therefore, relatives or caregivers of a patient with schizophrenia need to mentally prepare for such a long-term treatment, which is necessary for the formation of a stable remission.
-In the future, the patient must take medications and undergo other courses of treatment aimed at preventing the next relapse of an attack of psychosis.
+After an attack of schizophrenia, treatment lasts at least a year, since it will take from 4 to 10 weeks to completely relieve psychosis, another 6 months to stabilize the achieved effect, and 5 to 8 months to form a stable remission.
+Therefore, close people or guardians of a patient with schizophrenia need to be mentally prepared for such long-term treatment necessary for the formation of stable remission.
+In the future, the patient should take medicines and undergo other courses of treatment aimed at preventing another relapse of an attack of psychosis.

-The whole set of methods for the treatment of schizophrenia is divided into two large groups:
+The entire range of treatment methods for schizophrenia is divided into two large groups:

 • Taking medications that affect the central nervous system;